- All Topics

 - Buyer's Guide

 Grease is the lubricant of choice for millions of bearings and machine elements.
-Yet, the selection and specifications of grease compositions and properties require careful consideration of certain guidelines for optimum performance and long life.1,2
+Yet, the selection of grease compositions and properties require careful consideration of certain guidelines for optimum performance and long life.1,2

 While concentrating on grease for bearing applications, the guidelines provided here should also be useful for other machine elements.
 In addition to lubrication, auxiliary grease needs may include rust protection, sealing and antiwear properties.
 Both the base oil and the thickening agent can be selected over wide ranges to match the needs in bearings as well as in gears, pivots, couplings, guides and other machine elements.

 Ball and Roller Bearings.
-For design simplicity, decreased sealing requirements and low maintenance, grease is typically the first choice for lubricating small and medium rolling-element bearings.
+For design simplicity, decreased sealing requirements, and low maintenance, grease is typically the first choice for lubricating small and medium rolling-element bearings.
 These include applications in electric motors, household appliances, machine tools and agriculture and construction equipment, as well as automotive and aircraft accessories.

 Journal Bearings and Sliding Contacts.
 Greases commonly lubricate heavily loaded sliding surfaces at low surface speeds up to 10 to 20 feet per minute and when cooling is not needed.
 In applications involving lubrication of earthmoving machinery, such as excavators and bulldozers, grease lubricates a series of cylindrical journal bearings (pin bushings) and track links used in the undercarriage of these enormously heavy machinery that help propel them forward.